edsl/endefensadelsl.org/_revision/2011-10-02-telekommunist-manifesto.markdown

 dijo el filósofo político canadiense Gerald Cohen, proponente del marxismo analítico, 'quiero elevarme con mi clase, ¡no sobre ella!' [^13]

-The current global situation confirms that workers, as a class, are not able to accumulate property.
-A study by the World Institute for Development Economics Research at United Nations University reports that the richest 1% of adults alone owned 40% of global assets in the year 2000, and that the richest 10% of adults accounted for 85% of the world total.
-The bottom half of the world adult population owned barely 1% of global wealth.
-Extensive statistics, many indicating growing world disparity, are included in the report.xiv

 La situación global actual confirma que los trabajadores, como clase, no son capaces de acumular propiedad.
 Un estudio hecho en la Universidad de las Naciones Unidas por el Instituto Mundial de Investigación sobre la Economía del